Windows 10x: Here’s Everything to Know About New Windows OSDonna Marie Padua

 If you don’t know what a container is, let me briefly explain the difference.
 Native apps are tightly integrated with the operating system so they perform much better without hogging crucial resources.
 Whereas, containers use a subsystem, in this case, a framework of Windows 10 with essential components for running a Win32 app.
 These Win32 apps will run in a subsystem that is not optimized or deeply integrated with Windows 10X.

-To make it easier to understand, Microsoft Office, Chromium Edge, and other apps that use the older Windows API will run in a container.
+Microsoft Office, Chromium Edge, and other apps that use the older Windows API will run in a container.
 Microsoft has claimed that the performance will be on par with UWP apps.

 Windows 10X Release Date

-Like I mentioned, the new Microsoft Windows 10X will be available during the holiday season of 2020.
+As I mentioned, the new Microsoft Windows 10X will be available during the holiday season of 2020.
 However, we might see insider builds mid-next year for public testing like what happened to other Windows OS versions.
 Before that, Microsoft is engaging with Windows developers around the world to create applications, especially for the Windows 10X platform.

 The Future of Windows 10X on Desktop Computers

 Microsoft isn’t planning to launch Windows 10X on desktop PCs.
-However, Asus foldable laptop might be the first PC to use it as its dual screen offering is actually a laptop.
+However, Asus foldable laptop might be the first PC to use it as its dual-screen offering is actually a laptop.